January

 Blue Lines - Massive Attack

-There was always something bugging me regarding the voice of Horace Andy is songs like One Love… On another listen, I found the album much better, with songs like Safe From Harm and Be Thankful For What You’ve Got.
+There was always something bugging me regarding Horace Andy’s voice in songs like One Love… On another listen, I found the album much better, with songs like Safe From Harm and Be Thankful For What You’ve Got.

 Granted, I still feel that Mezzanine is a superior album.